luizoux/luizoux/README.md

 👩🏻‍💻 currently learning React, Node.js and the book Clean Code, by Robert Cecil Martin.

-💬 you can talk to me if you need help, send me a message at my Discord: Luiza#3095.
+💬 you can talk to me if you need help (for real! add me on Discord: Luiza#3095).

 ⚡ fun fact: scooby-doo is my favorite cartoon and i love dinosaurs and galaxys.